iterative/cml/README.md

                                jobs before shutting down.
-Setting it to 0 disables automatic shutdown        [default: 300] --name                       Name displayed in the repository once registered [default: "cml-{randomID}"] --single                     Exit after running a single job [boolean] [default: false] --reuse                      Don't launch a new runner if an existing one has the same name or overlapping labels
+Setting it to 0 disables automatic shutdown        [default: 300] --name                       Name displayed in the repository once registered [default: "cml-4wdd123kha"] --single                     Exit after running a single job [boolean] [default: false] --reuse                      Don't launch a new runner if an existing one has the same name or overlapping labels
                                                       [boolean] [default: false]
-  --driver                     Platform where the repository is hosted
+  --driver                     Platform where the repository is hosted.
+If not
-                                                   [choices: "github", "gitlab"]
-  --repo                       Repository to be used for registering the runner.
+                               specified, it will be inferred from the environment         [choices: "github", "gitlab"] --repo                       Repository to be used for registering the runner.
-                               If not specified, it will be inferred from the environment.
+                               If not specified, it will be inferred from the environment
   --token                      Personal access token to register a self-hosted
                                runner on the repository.
 If not specified, it will be inferred from the environment